 However, the history of Vahalia has shown that, whether kind or cruel, Blackwood rulers are a force to be reckoned with and will fight with iron in their veins.

-Childhood: The only child of Lord Arthur and Lady Adalie of House Silverstone, Edmund was raised by his governess, Mistress Elisabeth, and his tutors, Master Chervil and Fennil, who were Mistress Elisabeth’s older brothers.
+Childhood: The only child of King Arthur and Queen Adalie of House Silverstone, Edmund was raised by his governess, Mistress Elisabeth, and his tutors, Master Chervil and Fennil, who were Mistress Elisabeth’s older brothers.
 Edmund had lost his mother on his fourth birthday after his father experienced an episode of the Blackwood Fury.
-Unable to look into the face of the woman he killed, Lord Arthur sent Edmund to a castle in the country, bringing only Mistress Elisabeth, Master Chervil, and Master Fennil to keep the prince company.
+Unable to look into the face of the woman he killed, King Arthur sent Edmund to a castle in the country, bringing only Mistress Elisabeth, Master Chervil, and Master Fennil to keep the prince company.

 Claim to Fame: Allowed the heretics who lived within the Blackwood Realm to escape execution and travel across the Balkin Ocean, where they made a settlement called Iceguardia and were free to practice their faiths.